jonathanhogg/flitter/docs/language.md

 matching arguments will be bound to `null`.
 The result of evaluating all body expressions will be returned as a single vector to the caller.

-Functions may refer to names bound in the enclosing scope(s) to the definition.
+Functions may only be declared at the top-level of a program and so cannot be nested within another function definition.
+Functions may refer to names defined above the function definition at the top level.
 These will be captured at definition time.
-Thus rebinding a name later in the same scope will be ignored, e.g.:
+Thus rebinding a name later in the same scope will be ignored.
+For example:

 ```flitter
 let x=10